bookia20/devday18/README.md

 > For this lab, you choose the **Asia Pacific (Sydney)** region.

+0. CLEANUP: make sure that you delete the Glue Catalog from previous runs of the lab.
+Go to Athena service page and in a new tab paste:

+> DROP DATABASE IF EXISTS devday18nytaxi;

+Click 'Run Query'.
+You should see a success message.

 1. Open the [AWS Management console for Amazon Glue](https://ap-southeast-2.console.aws.amazon.com/glue/home?region=ap-southeast-2#).

 2. To analyze all the taxi rides for Q4 2017, you start with a set of data in that is already uploaded to S3.
 First, create a database for this workshop within AWS Glue.
 A database is a set of associated table definitions, organized into a logical group.
 In Glue Catalog, database names are all lowercase, no matter what you type.